iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted151009/report.md

 > What code do I have to enter?
 I was never given one.
 EDIT2: It's been more than 2 weeks since I got my test so it's pointless now.
 As far as "feeling" I didn't get a coffee, I was legit never given one.<br> :date: __2021-01-27 02:39:40__

 > No, don't want it<br> :date: __2021-01-26 19:47:56__

-> Poor, at best.
-I know I have been in close proximity to many individuals who have tested positive.
-Never once have i been notified.
-There is 1 person I know for certain and I spend an extensive amount of time with.
-I should have received a notice.
-I got bubkiss.<br> :date: __2021-01-14 18:58:55__